 If the home has a septic system, you should also pay for a septic inspection to make sure it doesn't have any problems that wouldn't be covered in a typical home inspection.

-Here are a few good inspections to consider before buying a property:
+Here are some tests to consider before closing on a house:

-- Radon testing: Florida sellers are required by law to disclose known radon hazards, but they're not required to conduct a radon test.
-It's a good idea to get a test done as soon as possible to avoid any health or safety risks.
-Homebuyers can get free radon test kits from the Florida Department of Health.
+- Radon testing: Florida sellers legally have to disclose known radon hazards, but they're not required to conduct a radon test.
+You can’t smell, see, or taste radon, so testing is important.
+Home buyers can get free radon test kits from the Florida Department of Health.
 Order your free test by filling out a form here.

 Appraisals determine the value of the property.
 If you're using a mortgage to buy your new home, your lender will order an appraisal to make sure the home is worth the money that it's loaning you.